 The "Lit' Bit Taz" Cash & Carry across the street from the hotel gate has a selection of most of the supplies that you might need to replenish your stock -- like drinking water, beer and liquor.

 Fishing!
 If you are a fisherman, you will find spectacular fishing on Anegada.
 Bonefish, tarpon, permit, grouper, snapper, yellowtail, shark, barracuda - you name it, it is here, and can easily be caught from the beach or wading with light tackle.
 All you need is a spinning rod with a silver spoon and you are in business.
-Or, if you are more adventurous, book a sportfishing trip with Wendell Creque aboard Lil' Bit Express.
-If you are a serious fly-fisherman, book a bonefishing trip with renowned bonefish guide Garfield or Kevin Faulkner.
+If you are a serious fly-fisherman, book a bonefishing trip with renowned bonefish guides Danny Vaterpool, Garfield Faulkner, or Kevin Faulkner.

 More tips from Walker: Be sure that you have a pair of polarized sunglasses!
 You have not seen the beauty of Anegada's miles and miles of beaches and reefs until you have seen them with good polarized sunglasses.

-Walk out the hotel gate and a few steps up the road to Sue's "Purple Turtle" boutique and gift shop.
-On your way back, you can stop in at the Lit Bit Taz cash & carry store just across from the Anegada Reef Hotel gate to restock whatever food and drink items you have depleted.
-Lit Bit also sells ice in large bags.
+Walk out the hotel gate and a few steps up the road to the Lil Bit Taz cash & carry store just across from the Anegada Reef Hotel gate to restock whatever food and drink items you have depleted.
+Lil Bit also sells ice in large bags.

 You want to eat ashore at Anegada, and if you are only eating ashore one night, then you want to have lobster.
-The lobster dinner at the Anegada Reef Hotel is truly a one-of-a-kind thing, and will be one of the high points of your trip.
+The lobster dinner at the Potter's By the Sea, The Lobster Trap, the Wonky Dog, or the Anegada Reef Hotel are truly a one-of-a-kind thing, and will be one of the high points of your trip.
 The other meals are also fantastic, but the lobster is something special.
 After all, you have come all the way to Anegada -- a lobster dinner makes the trip complete.
-The hotel also has a nice selection of wines to complement your dinner.

 We have a large collection of aerial photographs that we have taken over the years of Anegada.
 Click here to see them.